Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 ![image](/assets/images/linear_regression_2.png?raw=true){: .center-image }

 ## Introduction
-This is the second post in a 3-part series.
-We left off last time discussing the basics of Linear Regression.
-Specifically, we learned key terminology and how to find parameters for both univariate and multivariate Linear Regression.
+We left off last time discussing the basics of linear regression.
+Specifically, we learned key terminology and how to find parameters for both univariate and multivariate linear regression.
 Now we'll turn our focus to metrics pertaining to our model.

 We'll look at the following key metrics:
 1. Sum of Squared Errors (SSE)
 2. Total Sum of Squares (SST)
-3. $R^{2}$
+3. R^2
-4. adj $R^{2}$
+4. adj R^2

 To keep things simple, we'll use the univariate baby weight data from the previous post and leverage sklearn to find the model parameters.